 In the previous blog post, I outlined some criteria to keep in mind when deciding on whether to use a control suite or a reporting solution, as well as demonstrated a scenario where a control suite should be chosen.
 In this blog post, we will continue on the medical theme and demonstrate where a reporting solution should be used.
 In this case, when you have requirements for printing support and for offline information sharing.

 Going back to our example of medical monitoring from part 1, it is quite common that a patient has multiple doctors that interact with him or her.
 The ability to communicate patient information between doctors is very beneficial.
 Information sharing can lead to more accurate diagnoses, signal health issues, and identify problematic prescribed drug interactions.
 In this scenario, we would like the medical monitoring application to generate a PDF document of the medical readings over the last hour.
 With the report being in PDF format, it is ready for emailing to all of John Smith’s physicians.

-in this case.
+We will use Telerik Reporting in this case.
 If you haven’t installed it, go ahead and do so.
 To create a report, open Visual Studio, and simply add a new item to the project, and select the Reporting -> Telerik Report.
 This will create a report class.

 Once the report is created, cancel out of the Wizard.
 Delete the page header and page footer sections of the report.
 Then, in the MedicalInfoRepository class, add a method to generate one hour of medical data as follows:

 for (int i = 0; i < 3600; i++)